| Cover |

 Dypsis species are widely used in Madagascar, and various rattan genera

 (such as Calamus and Daemonorops) are used in Southeast Asia.
-It is important
+It is

 to note that most palms harvested commercially for cabbage are cut from

 wild populations.
-In areas such as Brazil, Paraguay, and the Dominican Republic,
+In areas such as Brazil, Paraguay, and the Dominican

 over-exploitation has destroyed native palm stands and, in at least one

 case (D.R.), the entire export trade in palm cabbage.
-If you purchase heart-of-palm,
+If you purchase

-please take the time to make sure that it comes from plants cultivated for
+please take the time to make sure that it comes from plants cultivated

 that purpose.
-The list of palms below represent a broad range of species
+The list of palms below represent a broad range of

 and their uses in various parts of the world.
-Some of the species listed
+Some of the species

-are not suitable for south Florida conditions, and this is noted where applicable.
+are not suitable for south Florida conditions, and this is noted where

-any known synonyms, its country or region of origin, and whether it is solitary
+applicable.
+Also provided for each species listed—when known—is the palm’s common name(s), any known synonyms, its country or region of origin, and whether it |

 or clustering.
 The term ‘destructive,’ as it is applied below, means that